GO technologies: Overcoming a negative market atmosphere

 The GO technologies team had a dilemma with marketing and sales.
 Prior to the 2004 GO technologies distribution agreement other companies had unsuccessfully attempted to distribute Guidosimplex equipment in the US, and in 2004 an importer of similar disability equipment from the French company, Kempf, had underperformed with regard to disability dealers and driver rehabilitation specialist's expectations.

-Industry practice for disability dealers requires the specific recommendation of particular equipment by a driver rehab specialist before any equipment will be installed in a clients vehicle.
+Industry practice for disability dealers requires the specific recommendation of particular equipment by a driver rehab specialist before any equipment will be installed in a client's vehicle.
 Rehab specialists will not recommend an equipment unless it is locally available and the prospective client has been tested with it.
 In one case, a paraplegic driver in the Northeast specifically requested the RediAuto System be installed in his new Mini Cooper and BMW was willing to fully underwrite the installation, but he could not get his local mobility service center to provide the installation since he could not be evaluated until the equipment was installed.
 This chicken and the egg paradox maintains an exclusionary market wall, inhibiting the introduction of new driver disability equipment.
 Even an offer of free evaluation equipment for the rehab specialists proved ineffective.
 In this atmosphere, GO technologies had no immediate openings for wide distribution in the normal disability sales channels.